aljebraschool/face_detection_model/README.md

 # face_detection_model

 The project was implemented during my summer internship(2023) as a graduate research intern where i was saddled with the task of building a face detection model that can help detect and measure the attention of students in digital learning class.
-This is the intial implementation of the project as it hopes to detect more facial expressions of students in order to perfected classify their state of mind while learning.
+This is the intial implementation of the project as it hopes to detect more facial expressions of students in order to  classify their state of mind while learning.

 ## Model Implementation